pnp/blog/content/weekly-agenda/23-10-16/index.md

 Demos this time

+* [Dan Wahlin](https://twitter.com/DanWahlin) (Microsoft) | @DanWahlin - Creating an Azure Communication Services Resource for your solution
 * Nancy Handa (Microsoft) - Introduction to Viva Connections Announcements
-* [Dan Wahlin](https://twitter.com/DanWahlin) (Microsoft) | @DanWahlin - Creating an Azure Communication Services Resource for your solution
 * Luyao Wang (Microsoft) - Teams Activity Notification APIs: Now supporting new RSC permissions!

 Also: 📷 Picture Time with community in Together Mode!

-### Microsoft 365 & Power Platform weekly call - 18th of October
+### Microsoft 365 & Power Platform monthly call - 18th of October

 * Wednesday, 18th of October 2023, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!